brianparkerin/Microsoft-Home/README.md

 # Microsoft-Homepage

-this is a simple template project to learn code
+This is a simple template project to learn code...

 #View the job https://brianparkerin.github.io/Microsoft-Homepage/

-docs/screenshot.png